 - If anti-seizure medications are not needed, multiple medications are being taken, or medications are given at high dosages, changes should be considered with a neurologist prior to a planned pregnancy.

 - The lowest possible anti-seizure medication dose that will continue to maintain seizure control is recommended.

 - Being on a single drug, monotherapy, may lower the risk of birth defects and result in fewer drug interactions, fewer side effects, and improve compliance.

 - Taking the appropriate medications as prescribed.

 - Monitoring drug levels is also very important.
-Anti-epileptic drug levels should be checked throughout the pregnancy and following delivery.
+Anti-seizure medication levels should be checked throughout the pregnancy and following delivery.

-- The levels of all anti-epileptic drugs decline during pregnancy, with some being more affected than others.
+- The levels of all anti-seizure medications decline during pregnancy, with some being more affected than others.
 Dosage adjustments may be needed.